konklone/debian/install.md

 ![First boot loader](images/install/35-real-boot.jpg)

-On your first boot, the disk decryption prompt is scary and stark. **We'll make this screen much nicer** in a moment, but for now just enter your disk decryption passphrase.
+On your first boot, the disk decryption prompt is scary and stark. **We'll make this screen much nicer on future boots** in a moment, but for now just enter your disk decryption passphrase.

 ![First disk decrypt](images/install/36-first-decrypt.jpg)